bogdanadnan/ariominer/README.md

 - Recent Linux distribution (recommended - Ubuntu 16.04 or higher)
 - Git client
 - CMake 3
 - GCC & G++ version 7 or higher or LLVM/Clang 7 or higher.
-Provided binaries are compiled with Clang 7, it seems to give a slightly higher hashrate for CPU mining.
+Provided binaries are compiled with Clang 8, it seems to give a slightly higher hashrate for CPU mining.
+You can install Clang using binaries & instructions from here: https://apt.llvm.org/
 - CUDA developer toolkit 9 or higher.
 Provided binaries are compiled with CUDA 10.1.
 Follow instructions from NVidia site to get the latest version up and running: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html (be careful that CUDA might have specific requirements for compiler version as well)
-- OpenCL libraries and headers
+- OpenCL libraries and headers (package ocl-icd-opencl-dev in Ubuntu/Debian)

 Instructions:
 - run the following snippet: